rinaogino/rinaogino.github.io/essays/newchapter.md

 labels:
   - Software Engineering
   - Learning
+  - JavaScript
+  - Programming
 ---

 <img width="300px" class="rounded float-start pe-4" src="../img/javascripticon.png">

-When first introduced to programming, you have this total feeling of anxiety and stress crawling up your spine.
-It’s like when your Professor assigns you a coding quiz on the first day of a beginner's Computer Science course.
-Well, quite literally, that happened to me in my freshman year of college when I had no prior experience or knowledge in programming.
-However, the feeling of satisfaction felt extraordinary when I first ran my one line of code in Java (that took me 15 minutes to write out) when it worked!
-That is what motivated me to get here, but now with that spine-crawling feeling once again to learn a new programming language: JavaScript.
+When initially delving into the realm of programming, you have this feeling of anxiety and stress crawling up your spine.
+It’s like when your Professor springs a coding quiz on the very first day of a beginner's Computer Science course.
+Well, that scenario became true in my freshman year of college when I had absolutely no prior experience or knowledge in programming.
+However, the feeling of accomplishment was extraordinary when I first ran my initial one line of code in Java despite the 15 minutes it took me to write out.
+That was the start of my journey here, now I take on another challenge with that spine-crawling feeling once again to learn a new programming language: JavaScript.

 ## Getting Comfortable

-As of now, I am in the zone of getting comfortable with writing out functions--I find them to be simpler than my first language, Java.
-Since Java is a much more complex language, I would have to type out “public static void main (String[] args)” per every new method whilst JavaScript would require, “function NAME (parameters)” to create a new 'function' expression.
-Furthermore, being able to print things in a similar manner such as “System.out.println” versus “console.log()” has allowed me to get used to JavaScript exceedingly.
+As of now, I am navigating the zone of getting comfortable with writing functions--I find them to be simpler compared to my first programming language, Java.
+Java is a much more complex language, where I would have to type out “public static void main (String[] args)” per every new method whereas JavaScript would simply require the syntax, “function NAME (parameters).”
+Furthermore, the similarity in being able to print to the console such as “System.out.println” in Java and “console.log()” in JavaScript has allowed me to get used to JavaScript.

-Per conditional statements such as if statements or switch statements, they are also similarly used.
-This is where I realized that Java and JavaScript share almost the same syntax!
-With a bit of searching, I found out that Java and JavaScript syntaxes originate from the C language, which I enjoyed learning prior (after Java), as well as C++.
+Per conditional statements such as if statements and switch statements, they are also similarly striking.
+This is where I realized that the syntaxes of both Java and JavaScript are almost the same!
+Java and JavaScript syntaxes stem from the C programming language, which I also previously enjoyed learning, as well as C++.

 ## But...
 The Pushing Point

-While finding similarities with past programming languages I have learnt and starting to get comfortable with JavaScript, I still must consider that I am still a beginner to programming.
-Having **W**orkout **O**f the **D**ay(s) (WODs) in ICS 314 is rather difficult where I must solve certain prompts given a short amount of time.
-Learning, I find myself to take more time than others to grasp concepts, and the course that is in a totally opposite, speedy manner tends to terrify me.
-Still yet, I feel that this will be my pushing point and motivate me to become a greater programmer and a better student in general.
-As stressful as it is, I want to do my best and hope to find it all enjoyable one day.
+While finding similarities between past programming languages I have learnt and starting to get comfortable with JavaScript, I acknowledge that I am still taking my first steps in to programming.
+Having **W**orkout **O**f the **D**ay(s) (WODs) in ICS 314 (Software Engineering course) present a difficult obstacle where I am required to solve certain prompts given a short amount of time.
+As a learner, I often find myself to take more time than others to grasp concepts, and fast paced courses like these tend to terrify me.
+Still yet, I view that this will be my pushing point and a chance for myself to grow and become a better programmer and a better student overall.
+As stressful as it is, I want to do my best and hope to find enjoyment thoughout the process.

 ## Closing the Script

-As I have just taken a small step into this adventure, I look forward to seizing every opportunity I get in order to master JavaScript.
-Whilst overcoming my feeble feelings, I want to say that I am excited to see the challenges I overcome and learn this highly efficient programming language that my Professor and peers always talk about.
+As I take on this new adventure, I look forward to seizing every opportunity that comes my way to master JavaScript.
+With overcoming my feeble feelings, I am excited to see the challenges I overcome and learn why JavaScript is such a highly efficient programming language that my Professor and peers often speak of.